kmpoppe/kmpoppe/README.md

 #### Other useful stuff

 * [WebToOSMOH](https://github.com/OSM-de/WebToOSMOH) allows you to paste (almost) any website content that then figures out `opening_hours`.
-* [NotesFeed](https://github.com/OSM-de/NotesFeed) creates a RSS-feed of the Notes that you have contributed to.
+* [osm.org Greasemonkey]([https://github.com/OSM-de/](https://github.com/OSM-de/osm-org-greasemonkey)) will add loads of useful links when you're using openstreetmap.org in a browser that has Greasemonkey (Firefox) or Tampermonkey (Chrome) installed.

 #### Contributions to other OSM-projects